hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 It is probably cheaper to have it run all day.

 Prices are higher in the morning and in the evening, and lower during the day.
-In the morning, people are waking up, cooking, commuting etc.
+In the morning, people are waking up, commuting etc.
 In the evening, they come home, cook dinner, watch TV, and so on.
 This pattern does not hold on weekends, when many people are sleeping in, and / or not commuting as much.
 The morning price does not peak so much on weekends, and it is generally lower throughout the day.

 ![]({{ site.baseurl }}/assets/images/electricity_price_by_hour_weekday.png)

-*The prices in the images are standardized for year-month combinations (I subtract mean price for year-month for each value and divide by the standard deviation for that year-month).*
+*The prices in the images are standardized for year-month combinations (We subtract mean price for year-month for each value and divide by the standard deviation for that year-month).*
 The peaks are not so prominent in winter, probably because of heating during the day.
 They are also shifted more towards noon.